Pishonhi/SWIMN-/README.md

 ## Airdrop

-1,294,600,000 JST (1.2946%) are reserved for airdrop.
-Early members who finished our airdrop tasks and JUMPN ambassadors will get the airdrop when launched.
-In addition, we will start special airdrop events for DJs, singers, social media influencers, and clubbing lovers.
-Please submit the relevant materials to hello@JUMPN.today to get your airdrop allocation.
+1,294,600,000 SWN (1.2946%) are reserved for airdrop.
+Early members who finished our airdrop tasks and SWIMN ambassadors will get the airdrop when launched.
+Please submit the relevant materials to hello@swimn.today to get your airdrop allocation.

 ## Anti-Cheating System